Skip to main content

 -h, --helpShows the help message.

--p HASURA_PATH, --hasura-path HASURA_PATHThe path to the directory containing the config.yaml for Aerie.
+-p HASURA_PATH, --hasura-path HASURA_PATHThe path to the directory containing the config.yaml and migrations folder for Aerie.
 Defaults to ./hasura

 Option NameOption Description